CBN (Australian TV station): Seven News

-CBN produces and broadcasts two 30-minute Seven News bulletins, formerly (Prime7 News and Prime News) bulletins for the Central West (Orange/Dubbo) and Wagga Wagga regional markets, each weeknight at 6pm and is co-presented by Madelaine Collignon, with Kirstie Fitzpatrick presenting the weather.
+CBN produces and broadcasts two 30-minute Seven News bulletins (former names include Prime7 News and Prime News) bulletins for the Central West (Orange/Dubbo) and Wagga Wagga regional markets, each weeknight at 6 pm and is co-presented by Madelaine Collignon and Nick Hose, with Kirstie Fitzpatrick presenting the weather.
 As of April 2015, both bulletins are pre-recorded.

-In the Wollongong and Canberra regional markets, short two-minute updates are presented by Phoebe Deas, with weather forecasts from Daniel Gibson.
-Both these markets take Sydney's Seven News bulletin for the 6pm primetime news service.
+In the Wollongong and Canberra regional markets, short two-minute updates are presented by Pip Waller, with weather forecasts from Daniel Gibson.

+For many years, these markets took Sydney's Seven News bulletin for the 6 pm primetime news hour, and formerly had dedicated news bulletins produced and headquartered in their respective areas.

 Since August 2010, production of Seven News for the Orange and Wagga Wagga markets moved to Seven's Canberra headquarters.
 The two bulletins alternate between live transmission and being pre-recorded, prior to the addition of the North West and North Coast bulletins on 27 April 2015, due to the closure of the Tamworth broadcast studios on 24 April.
 On that same day, a renovated news studio was introduced for both bulletins.
-However, with the centralisation of all bulletins, the alternate live-recorded format for southern NSW was displaced to the live North West bulletin.
+However, with the centralisation of all bulletins, the alternate live-recorded format for southern NSW was displaced to the live North West (and later, the live North Coast) bulletin.

+CBN is the home network for the statewide 7News at 6:30 service launched for then Prime7 in 2014, and is broadcast from the Canberra studios.
+Presented by Daniel Gibson, it carries many of the national and international news items from the metropolitan news broadcasts, and only airs in areas served by the station and its Northern NSW sister NEN that receive a full local Seven News service.